Mend-Support-Training/.github/profile/README.md

-# Welcome to the Mend Technical Support Training Organization! 🚀
+# Welcome to the Mend.io Technical Support Training Organization! 🚀

 <p align="center">
  <em>Please note that this is an internal Mend organization designated